 Stick to the Facts:

 If you have a long standing feud with the shelter director or animal control officer, don’t get into old battles in your documentation.
 Stick to the facts.
-Even if he/she got an OUI, stole your wife or husband, was once arrested for shoplifting, or has a grudge against you for whatever reason, don’t bring that up to question someone's character.
+Even if he/she got an OUI, stole your spouse, was once arrested for shoplifting, or has a grudge against you for whatever reason, don’t bring that up.
 You don't want anyone to question your motives.
 Write out what’s been happening at the shelter in a chronological, clear and concise way.

 Exception: If the head of the shelter was fired in his or her last job for mistreating animals, or has been convicted of animal abuse or neglect and you can prove this--then that's okay to include.
 Just stick to the facts and the animals.

 If a shelter isn't saving most of the animals that come through its doors, he recommends asking questions.
 "When someone says, 'Well I can’t get enough foster homes,' that tells me someone is doing something wrong, they aren’t being effective in their recruitment," Winograd said.
 "There’s a huge disconnect in this movement from people who work incredibly hard but aren't saving animals.
 This could mean they aren’t working strategically.
 It doesn’t matter what you want to work, or what you hope will work, we know what does work.
 Communities are saving lives and they all recruited their foster homes the exact same way, you want to make sure you follow in those footsteps."

 Winograd's organization developed an entire "toolkit" to help communities become "no kill."
 This guide can help you evaluate how your city or town is doing.
 Once you have the big picture go to the toolkit for other resources to help.
 He says the days of "catch and kill" animal control can be eliminated by this generation... if people care.

 If you don't know what's going on in your local community, you should find out.
 Animals are counting on you.